pixelgrade/customify/readme.txt

 == Changelog ==

+= 2.5.2 =
+* Improved the predictability and resilience of the Style Manager controls.

 = 2.5.1 =
 * Styling improvements to the Style Manager controls.
 * Fixed a strange bug that would result in a fatal error upon activation.